Latest News and Info

 Member Artist call out – John Atkinson Grimshaw inspired artwork

-We’ve partnered with Leeds Art Gallery on a new exhibition that celebrates the inspiration of John Atkinson Grimshaw’s work.
+We’ve partnered with Leeds Art Gallery on a new exhibition that celebrates the inspiration of dusk turning to night-time in John Atkinson Grimshaw’s work.

 We welcome submissions from Pyramid member artists to create artwork in response to the upcoming John Atkinson Grimshaw exhibition.
 The chosen artworks will be part of a group exhibition in Leeds Art Gallery’s Artspace this November.